 |26 Dec||Tue||2nd Day of Christmas|

-Although Czech Republic is one of the most secular nations on the planet, they nonetheless have many longstanding Christmas traditions that are still commonly practiced today.
-Roman Catholicism is far and away the leading religion, but only 10 percent of the population consider themselves Roman Catholics.
+Although Czech Republic is a very secular nation, the people nonetheless have many longstanding Christmas traditions that are still commonly practiced today.

 Christmas Eve is called “Stedry Den” in Czech, meaning “Generous Day.”
-This is likely because it is has long been a day of abundant feasting, even for poorer families.
-It is a day to be generous to everyone, even household pets getting their share of the Christmas meal.
-Dinner is not served until the sun goes down, so it is really “late-night Christmas dining.”
+This is likely because it has long been a day of abundant feasting, even for poorer families.
+It is a day to be generous to everyone.

-First, there is the belief that, if you fast on Christmas Eve up until dinner time, you may well see a “vision” of Zlate Prasatko (the golden piglet) on the wall.
+An old tradition is that if you fast on Christmas Eve up until dinner time, you may well see a “vision” of Zlate Prasatko (the golden piglet) on the wall.
 Such a sight is supposed to bring you good luck.
 Also, it is thought bad luck to leave anything uneaten on the Christmas dinner table or to be the first one to get up and leave the table after eating.
 Thus, all traditionally get up simultaneously.

-Then there is the belief that casting a shoe over your shoulder, should it land with the toe-end pointing towards a door, indicates you will soon be married.
+Another old Christmas tradition is the practice of casting a shoe over your shoulder.
+Should it land with the toe-end pointing towards a door, this indicates you will soon be married.